dylanaraps/wal/README.md

 ```sh
 # Switch to previously saved Monokai colorscheme

 wal -f "$HOME/.colors/monokai"

 # Switch to previously saved Solarized colorscheme
 wal -f "$HOME/.colors/solarized"
 ```

+### Terminal.sexy

+You can import `wal`'s colors into Terminal.sexy by copy-pasting the contents of the `colors.xresources` file located in the cache directory.